Shristyhehe/DSA/BinarySearch/README.md

-ALL the binary search probles are here
+ALL the binary search problems are here